koushikr/lexa/README.md

   - Category      : A category is a logical grouping of any homogeneous service offering.
 (Eg: Food, Travel etc)
   - Manifest      : A manifest is a free data index with a schema which holds onto homogeneous data again to be served to app.
 A manifest can exist independently regardless of the category.
 (Eg : Prepaid Recharge Plans, Cities in India, Mobile Operators in India etc)
-  - CategoryGroup : A category group is a logical grouping of one or more categories.
+  - serviceType   : A category group is a logical grouping of one or more categories.
 Eg : FMCG etc
   - Category Graph : A category graph is the forrest representation of the such category groups!

 You can also: